praveenpuglia/shadow-dom-in-depth/README.md

 Light DOM elements that go into a slot are called slotted elements.
 As mentioned above, these are also called distributed elements which cross the shadow DOM boundary.

 These slotted elements can be styled using the `::slotted()` functional pseudo element.
-The syntax is as follows.
+The syntax is as follows:

 ```css
 ::slotted(<compound-selector >) {